slint-ui/slint/docs/language/src/builtins/builtin_elements.md

 widgets, such as the [`ScrollView`](widgets.md#scrollview).
 When the `viewport-width` or the `viewport-height` is greater than the parent's `width` or `height` respectively, the element becomes scrollable.
-Note that the `Flickable` does not create a scrollbar.
+Note that the `Flickable` doesn't create a scrollbar.
 When unset, the `viewport-width` and `viewport-height` are calculated automatically based on the `Flickable`'s children.
 This isn't the case when using a `for` loop to populate the elements.
 This is a bug tracked in issue [#407]((https://github.com/slint-ui/slint/issues/407).